OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

   .. todo: #HR: we should add tutorial how to write tests, how to use OXID's codeception modules and objects, how to run tests, ...

-* Does the module use OnActivate/OnDeativate methods to update the database schema?
-Please extract this part into a migration and run migrations command after composer install or update.
-All migrations are tracked in the database and only executed once, so it's totally safe to use them.
-Only thing to keep in mind: never ever change a migration after it was released.
+* Does the module use OnActivate/OnDeactivate methods to update the database schema?
+Please extract this part into a migration and run the migration command after composer install or composer update.
+All migrations are tracked in the database and executed only once, so it's safe to use them.

-  In case your module needs further database changes, add a new migration but never change you module's migrations once they belong to a tagged version.
+  Please keep in mind: once a migration is applied, it won't run again.
+So, never change a migration after it's been released unless there's a critical issue.
+In that case, create a new migration to fix the problem for those who already applied the original one.
+If your module needs further database changes, add new migrations instead of modifying the old ones.

 * Refactor module entry points into controllers.
 In OXID eShop up to latest version 6, as module code is duplicated into source/modules folder, it is possible to directly invoke a script residing in this directory.